Why go the extra mile?

 Yes, not just plain water.
 It's a special spring water.

-This monthly ritual takes me to the hour drive on the winding road.
-My car is full of plastic water jags and bottles, I enjoy the spectacular scenery.
-My favorite time is the evening because I can watch the beautiful orange sunset.
-It's a gift from nature.
+This monthly ritual takes me on an hour-long drive along winding roads.
+My car is filled with plastic water jugs and bottles as I enjoy the spectacular scenery.
+My favorite time is in the evening when I can witness the beautiful orange sunset—a gift from nature.

-I get excited to pour the fresh spring water into my small personal water bottle and then drink it.
+I feel excited as I pour the fresh spring water into my small personal water bottle and sip.

-Interestingly, the "fresh" water tastes different than the one that sits for a couple of weeks in our kitchen.
-What's the difference?
-I always wonder.
-Is it the freshness of the water?
-Then, what exactly is the freshness in water?
-Does oxidization affect the freshness of water?
-If so, how?
-Does that have to do with the energy of the water?
-I really don't know.
-Nonetheless, all I know is there is a difference between fresh water and not so fresh water.
+Interestingly, the taste of "fresh" water differs from the one sitting in our kitchen for a few weeks.
+I often wonder what creates this difference.
+Is it the water's freshness?
+And what exactly does freshness in water mean?
+Could oxidization affect the water's freshness?
+Does it have something to do with the energy of the water?
+I don't have all the answers.
+All I know is that there is a discernible difference between fresh water and water that has lost its freshness.

-This spring water is special.
-I use it for cooking rice for special private dinners and catering.
-If you are one of the lucky ones, you may have noticed the rice tasted sweeter.
-The water makes tea and coffee taste mild.
-No bitter aftertaste.
-Miso soup with this sparing water has clean, smooth taste.
-It brings out the natural flavor of the ingredients.
+This spring water is exceptional.
+I use it to cook rice for our private dinners and catering services.
+You may have noticed that the rice tastes sweeter if you're lucky enough.
+The water also enhances the mildness of tea and coffee without any bitter aftertaste.
+Miso soup made with this water has a clean, smooth taste that brings out the ingredients' natural flavors.

-Many people asked me why my sushi rice recipe calls for "mineral water."
-That is because what kind of water you use makes a difference.
+Many have asked why my sushi rice recipe calls for "mineral water."
+The reason is that the type of water you use can truly make a difference.

-Cooked rice contains roughly 60% water, meaning more than half of the rice you are eating is water.
-Naturally, you want to use the best tasting water possible to cook rice.
+Cooked rice consists of approximately 60% water, meaning more than half of the rice you consume is water.
+Naturally, you want to use the best-tasting water possible to cook your rice.

-In Japanese cuisine, there is a phrase "adding an extra effort," similar to the English phrase "Going the extra mile."
-It is a philosophical part of Japanese culture
+In Japanese cuisine, a phrase embodies this concept of going the extra mile—adding that extra effort.
+It aligns with the English phrase "going the extra mile" and is a philosophical part of Japanese culture.

-If I walk an extra mile, it will take me about extra twenty minutes.
-If I were to drive, it would take me an extra minute.
+If I walk an extra mile, it may take me an additional twenty minutes.
+If I were to drive, it would only add a spare minute.

-Is it worth it to spend extra time to see the beautiful sunset and the smiling happy faces of the people eating my sushi?
+Is it worth spending that extra time to witness the beautiful sunset and see the smiling, satisfied faces of those enjoying my sushi?

 Interested in tasting the sushi rice cooked with the fresh spring water I pick up?